 Remember that a healthy diet doesn’t just mean eating less.
 It’s not just about calories, carbs, fats, fiber, and protein.
 We need to always be conscious of the micronutrients – the vitamins, minerals, and antioxidants – that your cells need to thrive.

 You can eat a low calorie, low fat, low carb diet that is completely void of the nutrients your body needs and while you may lose weight, you are not on a path to healthy living because you are not feeding your body what it needs.
+This type of restrictive approach to healthy eating often leaves people feeling hungry, unsatisfied, tired, and malnourished because it lacks micronutrients.

 It is best to naturally obtain micronutrients and fiber from your diet, however we understand that it is not always possible, practical, or economical for people to do so.1,2 So we encourage the use of nutritional supplements in combination with a healthy diet to make sure you provide your body with all the tools it needs daily.
 Increasing your daily intake of micronutrients and fiber may also help curb food cravings, hunger pangs, and overeating while improving feelings of fullness (satiety).3–5